Twingate-Labs/tg-group-profile-manager/README.md

 # tg-group-profile-manager
-This project deploys a Slackbot that provide Twingate users to manage their own group profile.
+This project deploys a Slackbot that allows Twingate users to manage their own group profile.

 Common use cases:
 * Switching between environments that share the same IPs or DNS names (e.g. Development, Test, Production environments)
 * Switching between resources in different geographic regions

+Profiles can be configured in JSON and access to each profile can be restricted based on group membership.
+Currently the only profile type that is supported is a `one-of` pattern that ensures a user can only be in a single group from a set of possible groups.

 ## Prerequisites
 1. Slack Workspace (with admin access to deploy)